iphipps/eng-exercise/DEVELOPING.md

 ### An example agenda

-Wednesday 2/22 -- Sprint starts
+- Wednesday 2/22 -- Sprint starts
-Wednesday 3/1 -- Developers aim to have tasks in testing (which gives a week to fix defects and plan for the next sprint) Thursday 3/2 -- Grooming the tasks for the next sprint Tuesday 3/7 -- Demo, Retro and Planning, in that order (i.e. the big meeting day).
+- Wednesday 3/1 -- Developers aim to have tasks in testing (which gives a week to fix defects and plan for the next sprint)
+- Thursday 3/2 -- Grooming the tasks for the next sprint
+- Tuesday 3/7 -- Demo, Retro and Planning, in that order (i.e. the big meeting day).

 This schedule gives the team lots of flexibility.
 It allows for large blocks of uninterrupted time, or for ad hoc chats / pair programming sessions.
-In my experience, it is the schedule that allows for a team's most enjoyment vs most accomplishment.
+In my experience, it is the schedule that allows for a team's most enjoyment and greatest sense of accomplishment.

 ### Ceremonies